|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 1: Arrive in Bangkok

 Arrive in Bangkok and transfer to our comfortable hotel situated on the river.
-Overnight in Bangkok.

 Day 2: Bangkok - Grand Palace, Wat Pra Keo, Canal Trip